Spasticity and Traumatic Brain Injury

 • Hyperactive (overactive) reflexes, such as a muscle spasm when the arm or leg is lightly touched.

 • Stiff or tight muscles at rest, so that it is difficult to relax or stretch.
-This is more pronounced than normal muscle tightness when a person sits for a long period of time.
-In spasticity, the tightness is so high that it is difficult to stand or walk.
+This is more pronounced than normal muscle stiffness that may happen when a person sits for a long period of time.
+Muscle tightness during activity can make it difficult to control movement.

 When am I most likely to experience symptoms?